hhecquet/push_swap_README/README.md

 * Improving performance through analysis and testing with diverse input sets

 Push_swap pushed me to think algorithmically about efficiency and resource constraints.
 Creating my own optimized solution not only improved my problem-solving skills but also gave me a better appreciation for the intricacies behind sorting algorithms and low-level data manipulation.

-Here are sorting examples for 100 and 500 elements :

 <p align="center">
   <img width="400" height="258" alt="Gif_100" src="https://github.com/user-attachments/assets/5d54b1b4-9f4f-4cdf-ab24-16348a081f05" />